fieldtrip/website/workshop/hangzhou2026/acquisition.md

 {% include image src="/assets/img/workshop/hangzhou2026/acquisition_sensitivity_subset.png" width="600" %}

 You can see that the full array covers the whole brain, whereas the subset of 6 sensors is only sensitive to the source locations in the sensorimotor cortex, which is what we aimed for.
+So a small OPM system with 6 channels can quite well record activity from a limited brain region, whereas an OPM system with 57 channels (or more) is able to record from the whole brain.

+#### Exercise

+{% include markup/skyblue %}
+Consider the sensitivity difference of the whole-head OPM system for superficial and for deep sources.
+Is that what you expected?
+{% include markup/end %}

-The advantage of a small but well-placed sensor array like the one with 6 radial OPM sensors is that we can quite well record activity from the region of interest, but the lack of sensitivity to other brain regions means that we cannot tell anything about the presence or absence of activity elsewhere.
+The advantage of a small but well-placed sensor array like the one with 6 radial OPM channels is that we can quite well record activity from the region of interest, but the lack of sensitivity to other brain regions means that we cannot tell anything about the presence or absence of activity elsewhere.

 ## Summary and suggested further reading

 In this tutorial we planned the acquisition of OPM-MEG data.
 We read and segmented the colin27 template MRI, made a mesh of the head surface, and visualized it together with the template cortical sheet and the AAL anatomical labels.
-We designed an OPM helmet by inflating the scalp segmentation, placed OPM sensors at the 19 positions of the standard 10-20 system, and constructed the `grad` structure that specifies the position and orientation of all 57 channels.
-Finally, we selected a subset of 6 sensors over the sensorimotor cortex and plotted the sensitivity map for both the full array and the subset, which showed how the selection of sensor positions determines the brain regions that the sensor array is sensitive to.
+We designed an OPM helmet by inflating the scalp segmentation, placed OPM sensors at the 19 positions of the standard 10-20 system, and constructed the `grad_xyz` structure that specifies the position and orientation of all 57 channels (19 sensors times 3 orientations).
+Finally, we selected a subset of 6 channels over the sensorimotor cortex and plotted the sensitivity map for both the full array and the subset, which showed how the selection of sensor positions determines the brain regions that the sensor array is sensitive to.

 ## See also